Semi-Pro: Plot

 In 1976, Jackie Moon is a singer who used the profits from his one-hit wonder, "Love Me Sexy", to buy a basketball team in the American Basketball Association (ABA), the Flint Tropics, becoming the owner, head coach, starting power forward, and pre-game announcer.
 At a team owner's meeting, Alan Ault, the ABA Commissioner, announces a plan to merge the league with the National Basketball Association (NBA), but only four teams will move to the more established league while the rest of the teams would dissolve.
 The Tropics, the worst team in the league, are in danger of dissolving.
 Jackie, thinking fast, argues that the teams with the four best records should be merged.
 Some of the owners agree and vote in favor of Moon's recommendation.

 Jackie trades the team's washing machine to the Kentucky Colonels for Ed Monix, a backup point guard who won an NBA Championship with the Boston Celtics, but was mostly benched during the playoffs.
 Meanwhile, Jackie owes Dukes, an unemployed hippie $10,000 after Dukes scored a shot from the halfway line, and the large check Jackie provided was fake.
 The Commissioner reveals that in addition to finishing in the top four, the Tropics will also need at least 2,000 fans at every remaining home game.
 Jackie begins to stage extremely desperate halftime show stunts in order to boost attendance, including wrestling a live bear and free corn dogs for the audience should the Tropics score over 125 points.
-Monix becomes fed up with Moon's antics which has caused them to lose a series of games and when Clarence called Monix out as someone who was benched during the playoffs, Monix threw his championship ring at Clarence, citing he would never play in the NBA.
+Monix becomes fed up with Moon's antics which has caused them to lose a series of games and when Clarence calls Monix out as someone who was benched during the playoffs, Monix throws his championship ring at Clarence, saying he will never play in the NBA.
 After a brush with the law and reconnecting with his ex-girlfriend, Lynn, Clarence urges Monix to coach the Tropics.
-Monix agrees to the position much to Moons dismay.
+Monix agrees to the position much to Moon's dismay.
 Monix trains the team rigorously with a play he calls the "Puke", as the players are to run it until they literally throw up.
-When Moon revealed that he had never puked, even as a baby, Monix struck him in the jejunum, causing Moon to puke.
+When Moon reveals that he had never puked, even as a baby, Monix strikes him in the jejunum, causing Moon to puke.